Firsthand-First-Hand | Commonly Confused Words

 etymology

-• Firsthand is used as a single word, whereas first hand consists of two words.
+• Firsthand is a single word, while first hand is two separate words.

 © 2025 Lithium Lab Pte Ltd